KRproject-tech/FSI_by_FEM_and_UVLM/README.md

 Modify "add_pathes.m" to add path to abovementined installed ToolBoxes as follows,
 ````
-addpath ./ToolBoxes/XXXX;
+addpath ./ToolBoxes/XX;
 ````
-where `XXXX` is the name of folder of the installed ToolBox.
+where `XX` is the name of folder of the installed ToolBox.

 __[Step 1.3] Modify the source code in the “TriStream” ToolBox__